smithy-lang/smithy/docs/source/spec/core/selectors.rst

 ``:is``
 -------

-The ``:is`` function is used to map over the current shape with multiple selectors and returns all of the shapes returned from each selector.
+The ``:is`` function is used to map over the current shapes with multiple selectors and returns all of the shapes returned from each selector.
 The ``:is`` function accepts a variadic list of selectors each separated by a comma (",").